Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 - Work independently and in teams in the laboratory and in tutorial-based exercises through practical classes and observations

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-This subject will provide you with an in-depth knowledge and practical skills on the structural and functional components of cells, tissues and organisms (at undergraduate year level 2).
+This course will provide you with an in-depth knowledge and practical skills on the structural and functional components of cells, tissues and organisms (at undergraduate year level 2).
 It provides a study of the chemical processes taking place in organisms and the technical skills needed to investigate these processes.
 It introduces key concepts of biological chemistry and relates them to cell physiology, with an emphasis on structure-function relationships.

-The subject aims to develop your knowledge of different aspects of biochemistry through lectures, and the application of skills and knowledge is demonstrated in practical sessions, which help develop the employability skills required in biochemical analysis in a range of industries.
+The course aims to develop your knowledge of different aspects of biochemistry through lectures, and the application of skills and knowledge is demonstrated in practical sessions, which help develop the employability skills required in biochemical analysis in a range of industries.

-- Prac Reports (30%)
+- Prac reports (40%)